apingtech/react-grpc-query/README.md

 # React gRPC Query Hook

-if you are in love React Query and you're dealing with gRPC in you're application, `react-grpc-query` is brought to you to use a simple interface to deal with streaming.
+if you are in love with React Query and you're dealing with gRPC in you're application, `react-grpc-query` is brought to you to use a simple interface to deal with streaming.

-> we use `protobuf-ts` package in the examples v2 and if you use another tools it's up to you.
+> we use `protobuf-ts` package in the examples v2 and if you use another tool it's up to you.
 > https://github.com/timostamm/protobuf-ts

 ## Project Status